Closed Captions

 On my stream, I use a plugin that produces native closed captions for Twitch: github.com/ratwithacompiler/OBS-captions-pl..

-I prefer this approach because:
+I prefer native closed captions because:

 There are numerous Twitch extensions that offer closed captions but I don't use them mainly because I have concerns about the stability of Twitch extensions, specifically overlay and component extensions, and how that can impact the viewer experience.